Censorship or caution? Culture war burns in Brazil

 In Bolsonaro, they found a powerful advocate.
 His open nostalgia for the military regime resonates with many Brazilians who, tired of endemic corruption and violence, remember that period as safer and more aligned with conservative values.
 More than 57 million people voted for Bolsonaro — 55 percent of voters.

 He was still a member of the army when the military regime ended in 1985 and artists living in exile had returned to Brazil.
-The dictatorship era’s Division of Censorship of Public Diversions continued to screen films for immoral scenes, communist propaganda, or subliminal messages for another three years, appending its seal on movies, books and records.
+The dictatorship era’s Division of Censorship of Public Diversions continued to screen films for immoral scenes, communist propaganda or subliminal messages for another three years, appending its seal on movies, books and records.

 Since then, Brazilian governments have often steered cultural output to some degree on both sides of the political spectrum.
 For example with the leftist administrations of Luiz Inácio Lula da Silva and Dilma Rousseff financed more progressive works.